A Circle of

 Something happens when Black men gather in a circle and speak truthfully to one another.
 It cannot be replicated online.
 The physical presence, the eye contact, the shared breath — it transforms.

-Undugu Foundation is a registered 501(c)(3) nonprofit.
-Every dollar donated goes directly toward sustaining free, weekly Chop-It-Up sessions for Black and Brown men in Atlanta.
-Your gift is fully tax-deductible.
+Every dollar donated sustains free, weekly Chop-It-Up sessions for Black and Brown men in Atlanta.
+100% of your gift goes to the mission — not processing fees.
+Fully tax-deductible.